Code: IGB.AR Topic: Utilization of Surplus Space in Schools Issue Date: 29/01/2020 Effective Date: 07/01/1983 Review Year: 0

 Commercial enterprises such as private day care, private schools, and professional offices.

 The province does not exempt space leased for commercial uses such as private schools.
-In such cases the District should be adequately compensated by rental fees.
+In such cases the Division should be adequately compensated by rental fees.
 Advice and assistance in this matter is available from Planning.

 LEASE AGREEMENTS Details regarding terms of lease agreements and the required approvals and procedures are set out in the Leasing Manual.